nikki-experiments/dev-setup/README.md

 I use Homebrew as a package manager for when I need to install programs on my Mac operating system.
 The process may change when I update my OS but as of (OS X Yosemite 10.10) you need to install **Command Line Tools** for **Xcode**.
 Read more about it [here](https://github.com/nikki-experiments/dev-setup/blob/master/homebrew.md).

+Install **tree** using Homebrew to help you view directory structures.
+After installing just type tree to view the directory structure your in.

+    $ brew install tree

 ## SSH

 I use **Secure Shell (SSH)** to connect to remote hosts via the command line.
 To make it easier to login, create a config file at `~/.ssh/config`.